aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

 ## Comparing Crystals Allowing for Cell Distortions (VC-PWDF)

-The variable-cell powder diffraction comparison (VC-PWDF) method is used to compared two crystal structures.
-It is similar to the plain powder diffraction comparison method described above, but it is designed to give a high similarity index when one of the structures is a lattice distortion of the other.
+The variable-cell powder diffraction comparison (VC-PWDF) method is used to compare two crystal structures.
+It is similar to the plain powder diffraction comparison method described above, but it is designed to produce a high similarity result (a low VC-PWDF value) when one of the structures is a lattice distortion of the other.
 This can happen, for instance, due to the effect of temperature or pressure, or when comparing a calculated structure with an experimental one.
-VC-PWDF works by designating one of the structures as reference and the other as candidate, which are first both transformed into their reduced cells.
-All possible transformations of the primitive cell of the candidate structures are explored that brings it into (rough) agreement with the reference primitive cell.
-Then, the candidate adopts the cell parameters of the primitive cell and the powder diffractogram similarity index is calculated.
+VC-PWDF works by designating one of the structures as reference and the other as candidate; both are first transformed into their reduced cells.
+Then, all possible transformations of the primitive cell of the candidate structure are explored that brings it into (rough) agreement with the reference primitive cell.
+Then, the candidate adopts the cell parameters of the reference structure's primitive cell and the powder diffractogram similarity index (POWDIFF) is calculated as in the example above.
 The process is repeated for all possible cell transformations and the final VC-PWDF value is the minimum of all calculated similarity indices.
 The algorithm for the VC-PWDF method is described in detail in